 "Hi Daniel,

 You have been such an outstanding teacher for Matthew, and we have enjoyed coming to your house over the last 4-5 years.
 Matthew, Troy and I have such great respect and admiration for your talent, as well as your teaching style, etc., and appreciate the time and effort you have given to him and us.
 Thank you, again, for helping Matthew pursue his musical interests.
 We are forever grateful for all that you have done...
-You are the best!!!— Cheryl Dun, Folsom, CA
+You are the best!!!" —Cheryl Dun, Folsom, CA

 "After reading your writing I am more excited than ever to have you teach my students.
-Your teaching is the most inclusive of the essential details I've seen to date." — Gordon Rowland, GuitarWork
+Your teaching is the most inclusive of the essential details I've seen to date." —Gordon Rowland, GuitarWork

 "Hi Daniel,

 "We've been with you for several years and I have been so pleased with your teaching.
-You are a patient, kind and talented man., Thank you for everything!!! ...My best, Stacy" — Stacy Thompson, Folsom, CA
+You are a patient, kind and talented man., Thank you for everything!!!...My best, Stacy" —Stacy Thompson, Folsom, CA

 "Hello Daniel,

 I really wanted to thank you for all of your encouragement and support of Adara.
 You are a great teacher - thank you!!
 She is really enjoying learning the guitar, and I am learning a lot too.
 Also, this evening we put in the DVD and Adara is really working hard on the whole thing and especially the B A G change.
 Thank you so much for all of your patience!!
 Have a great rest of your week!!
-Thanks again, Sarah"— Sarah Lix, Folsom, CA
+Thanks again, Sarah"—Sarah Lix, Folsom, CA

-"Hey Daniel, I really appreciated the thought of showing me the audio sample on your page!
-After practicing on my guitar today for about an hour it was rather pleasant to listen to the masterpiece performed at its best.
-I noticed through out the way you played it, your tremelo was as smooth as water from begining to the end.
+" Hey Daniel, I really appreciated the thought of showing me the audio sample on your page!
+After practicing on my guitar today for about an hour, it was rather pleasant to listen to the masterpiece performed at its best.
+I noticed throughout the way you played it, your tremolo was as smooth as water from beginning to the end.
 I also took care in noticing the great amount of precision yet, flowing texture, elegantly emphasizing the tones.
 My father and I did applaud a lot.
-I studied the sheet '"Take Control of the Expression Dials on your Guitar" you passed out to the students in your masterclass from a while ago and I find it so useful!
+I studied the sheet ''Take Control of the Expression Dials on your Guitar' you passed out to the students in your masterclass from a while ago and I find it so useful!
 I really examined it and without it I probably would be struggling a lot more than I am now.
-Thank you for thinking of me. - Esma"
+Thank you for thinking of me." —Esma

-FROM ARTIST RESIDENCY INSTITUTE OBSERVER
+POSITIVE REVIEW - FROM SACRAMENTO METROPOLITAN ARTS COMMISSION ARTIST RESIDENCY INSTITUTE

 Observer: Chelsea Hunt, Arts Education Training and Partnerships Associate, Sacramento Metropolitan Arts Commission.
 Session: 6/18/08, Folsom Public Library "Musical Expression Workshop for Teens"